darul75/agent007/README.md

 It uses a small index so you can make natural query for your favorite devices `AppleWebKit` `Firefox` `Chrome`... when searching.

+More than 1000 user-agents today, do not hesitate send me more.

 Demo
 ------------